TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 | wfapi.workflows              | String        | -                 | Array of workflows to load. |
 | wfapi.forceReplace           | Boolean       | -                 | Whether to replace all workflows loaded every time the IMGAPI service is started.
 Ideal for development environments |

-While an explicit config file must exist (by default at "/data/imgapi/etc/imgapi.config.json"), it can be the empty `{}` -- i.e "use the defaults".
-Currently the defaults give you a public-mode standalone IMGAPI, that listens at "https://127.0.0.1:8080", uses the local database and local storage backends, and uses signature auth for endpoints that create/update/delete resources.

-For development and debugging, one can look at the full merged and computed config by calling "lib/config.js" as a script.
+For operational scripts, development, and debugging, one can look at the full merged and computed config by calling "lib/config.js" as a script.
+This should always be used in preference to looking at the config files directly to get the merged and computed config object values.
 Examples:

     $ node lib/config.js -h
     usage: node .../lib/config.js [OPTIONS] [KEY]
     options:
         -h, --help                          Print this help and exit.
         -f CONFIG-PATH, --file=CONFIG-PATH  Config file path.

     $ node lib/config.js -f foo.json authType
     signature

     $ node lib/config.js -f foo.json
     {
         "port": 8080,